-- 1. Graduate of the CSS Program, or - 2.
+- Graduate of the ITSA, CWP or CSS Program, or - 2.
 Three years of IT Industry work experience, or - 3.
 Two years of IT Industry work experience with a min. of an Associate's Degree, or - 4.
 Proof of an Active Security+ Certification